lassiter/fe-take-home-exercise/README.md

 Hey there!
 We are excited that you are interested in joining our team at Bizly.

 This exercise helps us gain a deeper understanding of your technical capabilities and how you solve problems.
 It should take no longer than 1-2 hours.
-Creativity is highly encouraged, and you're welcome to use any libraries and tools.
+Creativity is highly encouraged, and you’re welcome to use any libraries/tools as long as they don’t complete the actual exercise for you, such as a pre-built markdown parser.

 To help us get started, we've bootstrapped the project with [Create React App](http://create-react-app.dev/) using the TypeScript template.
 Please fork this repository, and submit the results by sharing your fork with us—we enjoy seeing your commits.